Best Chicken Breeds For Free-Ranging

 - Leghorns: The white egg-laying powerhouse, the Leghorn will thrive in a free-range environment but can also tolerate confinement.
 Most commercial egg operations are housed with White Leghorns.
 Meyer Hatchery carries the Leghorn in three color varieties: White Leghorn, Light Brown Leghorn, and Exchequer Leghorn.

-Revered for their evasion of birds of prey, the Ancona has a quick and alert personality and is best-suited to free range.
+- Ancona: Revered for their evasion of birds of prey, the Ancona has a quick and alert personality and is best suited to free range.
 They also lay white eggs, 4-6 per week!

-If you want a truly unique addition to your free-range flock, the Egyptian Fayoumi is the perfect choice for hardiness, both in health and all-types of weather.
+- Egyptian Fayoumis: (Pictured above) If you want a truly unique addition to your free-range flock, the Egyptian Fayoumis is the perfect choice for hardiness, both in health and all types of weather.

 Consider adding some of these top foraging breeds to your backyard flock for some interesting color patterns and for their self-sufficient capabilities.
 Let us know in the comments below what your best foraging breed is in your flock.

 A muddy poultry run is a messy inconvenience, a safety issue, and a health risk for your flock.
 Read our tips for how to fix a muddy run!

 Discover signs of potential aggression in roosters and effective tips to curb it.
 Find recommendations for friendly rooster breeds and learn how to handle aggression.